ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Enumeration

 Default:
-: Disabled for connections created through initiate and rendezvous, Passive for listeners
+: Disabled for Connections created through initiate and rendezvous, Passive for Listeners

 This property specifies whether and how applications want to take advantage of transferring data across multiple paths between the same end hosts.
-Using multiple paths allows connections to migrate between interfaces or aggregate bandwidth as availability and performance properties change.
+Using multiple paths allows Connections to migrate between interfaces or aggregate bandwidth as availability and performance properties change.
 Possible values are:

 Disabled:
-: The connection will not use multiple paths once established, even if the chosen transport supports using multiple paths.
+: The Connection will not use multiple paths once established, even if the chosen transport supports using multiple paths.

 Active:
-: The connection will negotiate the use of multiple paths if the chosen transport supports this.
+: The Connection will negotiate the use of multiple paths if the chosen transport supports this.

 Passive:
-: The connection will support the use of multiple paths if the Remote Endpoint requests it.
+: The Connection will support the use of multiple paths if the Remote Endpoint requests it.

 The policy for using multiple paths is specified using the separate `multipathPolicy` property, see {{multipath-policy}} below.
 To enable the peer endpoint to initiate additional paths towards a local address other than the one initially used, it is necessary to set the `advertisesAltaddr` property (see {{altaddr}} below).